What's special about Danish midcentury modern lighting?

-Lighting is an essential element of midcentury modern design, playing a key role in the aesthetics and functionality of modernist interiors.
-In Denmark, the birthplace of midcentury modern, lighting design has been treated as an integral part of architecture ever since Danish modernist design principles first emerged in the mid-20th century, and at the peak of the midcentury era architectural project briefs would invariably include a complete specification for lighting.
+Lighting is an essential element of midcentury design, playing a key role in the aesthetics and functionality of modernist interiors.
+In Denmark, lighting design has been treated as an integral part of architecture ever since Danish modern design principles first emerged in the mid-20th century, and at the peak of the midcentury era architectural project briefs would invariably include a complete specification for lighting.
 This is the reason so many Danish architects, including Andreas Hansen, Bent Karlby, Jørn Utzon and Louis Weisdorf, were actively invoved in lamp design in the 1950s, 1960s and 1970s.

-During the midcentury era the production quality of household fittings like lights and lamps was extremely high, especially in affluent nations like Denmark, and particularly at the luxury end of the market occupied by modern design-driven companies such as Fog & Mørup, Lyfa, Louis Poulsen and Nordisk Solar Compagni.
-No expense was spared by these companies in the development and production of their light fittings, which were designed and built to last a lifetime.
+During this era the production quality of household fittings such as lights was extremely high, especially in the affluent Scandinavian nations, and particularly at the luxury end of the market occupied by design-driven companies like Fog & Mørup, Lyfa, Louis Poulsen and Nordisk Solar Compagni.
+No expense was spared by these companies in the development and production of their light fittings, which were built to last a lifetime.

-Inevitably this approach meant the lights were often expensive, sometimes costing the equivalent of a week's average wage at the time.
-But their high quality means that many of them are still in excellent condition today, half a century or more after they were produced, while their timeless modernist style remains fresh and relevant to both retro modern and contemporary modern homes.
+Inevitably this approach meant the lamps were often expensive, sometimes costing as much as a week's average wage at the time.
+But their high quality means that many of them are still in excellent condition today, half a century or more after they were produced, while their timeless modernist style remains fresh and relevant to both retro and contemporary modern homes.

-Check out our lookbook of original vintage midcentury lighting styles below for ideas and inspiration.
+Check out our gallery of original Danish midcentury modern lighting styles below for ideas and inspiration.